ronaldjunior2/ListViewProject/README.md

 <br><br>

-## Pre-requisites to Running the web application
+## Pre-requirements to Running the web application

 ```bash
 # Clone this repository